pasqal-io/qubo-solver/docs/content/driveshaping/custom.md

 The `generate` method syntax is `generate(register: Register, instance: QUBOInstance) -> tuple[Drive, QUBOSolution]` with arguments:

 - a `Register` instance specifying the qubits we work with.
 - a `QUBOInstance` specifying the qubo problem we target.

 It returns:

 - an instance of `qoolqit.Drive`
 - a `QUBOSolution` specyfing the solution that may be used by a solver.

 For concrete examples, we have the [`AdiabaticDriveShaper`](./adiabatic.md) and the [`OptimizedDriveShaper`](./optimized.md) and their current implementations lie in `qubosolver.pipeline.drive.py`.

-Let us show an example of Adiabatic drive shaper but with a duration divided by 20.
+Let us show an example of custom Adiabatic drive shaper but with a duration divided by 20.

 ```python exec="on" source="material-block" html="1"
 import typing